Puvunga: Etymology

 Puvunga can mean "the place of the gathering" or "in the ball", depending on the source.

 Significance

 The site has been listed on the National Register of Historic Places since 1974 for its historical and cultural significance.
 It remains a ceremonial site for the Acjachemen, Tongva, and Chumash for intertribal gatherings.
 Puvunga also serves the endpoint of an annual pilgrimage that begins at the village site of Panhe, now located in San Onofre.

 The Tongva and Acjachemen remember the village as home to Wiyot, one of the First Beings who was their sacred leader.
 It is "the place of emergence" or where "their world and their lives began".
-In Tongva traditional narratives, it is also, a few centuries later, the birthplace of Chingishnish, "the prophet or deity who appears at Puvunga after Wiyot, the creator, has been killed, and tells the assembly what they must do to feed themselves."
+In Tongva traditional narratives, it is also, a few centuries later, the birthplace of Chinigchinix, "the prophet or deity who appears at Puvunga after Wiyot, the creator, has been killed, and tells the assembly what they must do to feed themselves."

 Rare bird species have been identified on the site by the Audubon Society.